Costoclavicular ligament

 Anatomy

-The costoclavicular ligament extends from the 1st rib cartilage to the costal tuberosity on the inferior aspect of the clavicle.
+The costoclavicular ligament extends from the 1st rib cartilage to the costal tuberosity on the inferior aspect of the clavicle2.

 The ligament can be anatomically divided into 2 bundles: